realtyeaseai/portfoliokathy/replit.md

 ## Overview

-This is a single-page virtual business card application built with React/TypeScript frontend and Express.js backend.
-The application serves as a minimal, elegant digital business card for RealtyEaseAI, featuring a centered video showcase, dynamic views counter, and interactive contact elements inspired by modern virtual card designs.
+This is a modern virtual business card application built with Next.js featuring server-side rendering, API routes, and a responsive design.
+The application serves as an elegant digital business card for RealtyEaseAI with Kathy Tiburcio as Founder & CEO, featuring a centered company logo, dynamic views counter, and comprehensive service showcases.

 ## System Architecture

-The project follows a monorepo structure with clear separation between client, server, and shared code:
+The project is now built as a Next.js full-stack application:

+- **Framework**: Next.js 15+ with App Router architecture
-- **Frontend**: React with TypeScript, using Vite as the build tool
+- **Frontend**: React with TypeScript, server-side rendering capabilities
-- **Backend**: Express.js server with TypeScript
+- **Backend**: Next.js API Routes replacing Express.js server
-- **Database**: PostgreSQL with Drizzle ORM (configured but not fully implemented)
+- **Database**: PostgreSQL with Drizzle ORM for views tracking
 - **UI Framework**: Tailwind CSS with shadcn/ui components
-- **State Management**: TanStack Query for server state management
+- **State Management**: TanStack Query for client-side state management
-- **Routing**: Wouter for client-side routing
+- **Deployment**: Optimized for Replit with autoscaling support

 ## Key Components